April 4, 2005 at 1:39 PM CDT - Updated July 10 at 9:27 PM

 "Even if we fear we've lost a point of reference, I feel like everybody in this square is united with him in a hug," said Luca Ghizzardi, a 38-year-old nurse among the throng in St. Peter's Square, with a sleeping bag and a handmade peace flag at his feet.

 "Our Holy Father looks very much at peace.
-It was very satisfying for all of us to see him so serene," Cardinal Roger Mahony of
+It was very satisfying for all of us to see him so serene," Cardinal Roger Mahony of Los Angeles said after paying his respects.
+"His life is finished and he gave up his spirit."

-Around the world, bells tolled and worshippers prayed in remembrance of the man who reigned for longer than all but two of his predecessors and was credited with helping bring down communism in
+Around the world, bells tolled and worshippers prayed in remembrance of the man who reigned for longer than all but two of his predecessors and was credited with helping bring down communism in Europe and spreading a message of peace during his frequent travels around the world.

 During their preparatory meetings, the cardinals quietly will be sizing up each other for the task of electing the 265th successor to St. Peter, the first pope.